Null000/QWOPCopter/README.md

 - detect end of game and offer restart
 - mooooooore objectives
 - graphics... anybody willing to give me any to use?
+- recheck frame limiting code (everything seems slower on a different machine)
+- add appcache manifest so you can play it offline

 ## DEVELOPMENT
 1. npm install typescript -g